Jiisala/Tira-labra-2022/Documentation/implementation_report.md

 ## Cellular automata

 Cellular automata uses a bit of a different ruleset from the basic Conway s game of life.
 It counts neighbouring walls for each cell (in eight directions) and if the cell has more than n neighbouring walls it will get converted from floor to wall or vice versa.
 Different n can be used for wall and floor cells.
-I found this method to yield aestetically pleasing shapes. examples of the algorithm being used in practice will be added here later.
+I found this method to yield aestetically pleasing shapes.
+Examples of the algorithm being used in practice will be added here later, as will more detailed explanation of its working.

 ## Floodfill